trepDev/mixcloud-with-tracklist/README.md

 By default tracklist is shown.
 You can change it in option panel.

 ## Limitations:
 - Mixcloud returns tracklist's datas only if you're logged.
+Could happened that Mixcloud don't returns tracklist at all for few minutes.
+In that case, wait a little, and reload the page.
 - Don't work on mobile website.
 Have to work on it.

 ## Thanks